 ― John Muir

-I’m a baby boomer and empty nester married to the girl I’m still passionately in love with.
-We live with our two golden retrievers on five acres in the Sierra Nevada foothills town of Tuolumne.
-After a blessed life raising our family in the San Francisco Bay Area, we packed up suburbia and moved to the mountains.
+I’m a baby boomer and empty nester still passionately in love with the girl I married years ago as a young man with a vision.
+We live with our three golden retrievers on five acres in the Sierra Nevada foothills town of Tuolumne.
+In 2016, after a blessed life raising our family in the San Francisco Bay Area, we packed up suburbia and moved to the mountains.
 We haven’t looked back…

-We call our home the Golden K as a tribute to our two golden retrievers, Kali and Kloe.
+We call our home the Golden K as a tribute to our three golden retrievers, Kali, Kloe, and Koda.
 But the Golden K is more than a place.
 The Golden K represents a vision and a lifestyle.
 The vision I’ve had since spending the night at a friend’s mountain house while in my early twenties.
 For me that vision was one of a slower pace of life, living within the natural splendor of the mountains, and to be part of a smaller and more intimate community.

 Nature is never more evident than during a sustained stare with a black tail buck outside my window in mid-spring after his antlers have been shed, and then watching those antlers grow back, bigger and more magnificent, through summer and fall.
 It’s the freshness of walking out on a cold morning, closing my eyes, taking a deep breath, and then returning inside to a wood fire.
 It’s the magic of waking up to a frozen world after a night of snow.

-Above all it’s the romance of sitting under the summer stars with my “bride” for over three decades and our two golden retrievers, all three whom I love desperately.
+Above all it’s the romance of sitting under the summer stars with my “bride” for over three decades and our three golden retrievers, all four whom I love desperately.